 The glorious Yorkshire Dales National Park is also within easy reach, including Bolton Abbey and Wharfedale, spectacular limestone features such as Malham Cove and Gordale Scar and the pretty Dales villages of Linton and Grassington.
 Brimham Rocks in Nidderdale, another geological marvel, is an exciting place for kids.

 This part of Yorkshire has a rich and fascinating history relating to the textile industry.
 Architectural treasures include the extraordinary model village of Saltaire - a UNESCO World Heritage Site and home of magnificent Salt's Mill.
-Also not to be missed is the newly-restored Halifax Piece Hall, a Grade I Listed 18th-century cloth market resembling an Italian piazza, housing shops, galleries and cafes.
+Also not to be missed is Shibden Hall in Halifax, home of Gentleman Jack (Anne Lister), and the newly-restored Piece Hall in Halifax, a Grade I Listed 18th-century cloth market resembling an Italian piazza, housing shops, galleries and cafes, featured twice in 2019 on the Antiques Roadshow.
 Just across the road is Eureka! - The National Children's Museum, a firm favourite with young kids.
 Culture vultures are in for a treat at the Hepworth Wakefield and the Yorkshire Sculpture Park, two award-winning museums showcasing the works of sculptors Barbara Hepworth and Henry Moore, who were both inspired by the Yorkshire landscape.
 The historic city of York, the Victorian splendours of Leeds and the handsome spa towns of Ilkley and Harrogate – home of the legendary Betty's Tea Rooms – all make for rewarding days out.

 Weekly changeovers at Elmet Farmhouse are normally from Friday or Monday.
 Prices are seasonal and vary from £480 to £980 per week.
 Short breaks are available all year, minimum stay 2-3 nights, flexible dates.
 Sorry, no pets.